 COVID information & FAQ

-What does Phase Three mean?
-As of July 1, the city has entered Phase Three reopening under Gov. Northam’s phased reopening plan.
-That means much of the city’s buildings and facilities have reopened to the public with certain restrictions, including wearing face coverings while in public areas and maintaining 6 feet of social distancing.
+Phase Three?
+As of July 1, 2020, the city had entered Phase Three reopening under Gov. Northam’s phased reopening plan.
+That means much of the city’s buildings and facilities had reopened to the public with certain restrictions, including wearing face coverings while in public areas and maintaining 6 feet of social distancing.
+However, given the recent rise in COVID-19 cases, the city is taking steps to reduce the number of people gathering in city offices until the numbers start going down.
 Find out what’s open in the city and what the guidelines are.